 It is necessary to check with each scheme provider which qualifications they require; each scheme provider has different requirements (Benchmark requirements detailed previously).
 A minimum requirement for some providers can be 17th Edition City & Guilds 2382-15 (see Electacourse 17th Edition Course), it may also be required that Part P Assessment candidates can demonstrate qualifications as well as experience in inspection and testing (2394/2395 – previously 2392/2391).

-You will need to have the most recent version of Building Regulations, not just Part P, but all other documents which apply to electrical installations.
+You will need to have the most recent version of Building Regulations, not just Part P, but all other approved documents which apply to electrical installations.
 You will also need to have: